garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 ### Step 1: Creating a Workspace Database

 1. Go to **[Xata Dashboard](https://app.xata.io/workspaces)**.
-2. If you havn't created any database then the dashbaord will automatically prompt you make a new database, but if you have completed the initial setup then you just need to click on **Add database**.
+2. If you haven't created a database, the dashboard will automatically prompt you to create one, but if you have completed the initial setup, you just need to click on **Add database**.
 3. Enter the database **Name**, and choose the **Region**.
 4. Click on **Create** and your Database will be created and will show up on your dashboard.